ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 ## Add Node
 {: #add-node}

-After you complete the HA cluster configuration, add nodes to the cluster.
+After you complete the HA deployment configuration, add nodes to the deployment.

 ### Procedure
 {: #procedur-add-node}